-What is multi-cloud
+What is Multi-Cloud?

-Benefits of a multi-cloud strategy include
+Benefits of a multi-cloud strategy

-- Ensuring competitive pricing
+- Take advantage of competitive pricing

-- Avoiding vendor lock-in
+- Avoid vendor lock-in